Lucius-Caecilius/CalculationsWebsite/README.md

 # CalculationsWebsite
-A large website for all calcuations that i cant be bothered to put in a calculator
+A large website for all calcuations that i can't be bothered to put in a calculator It is also an excuse to practice and better learn JavaScript, CSS and HTML